UGSDW/ugsdw.github.io/members/contract/index.md

 **2.3	College Duties.**  Nothing in this Agreement shall be construed to limit or impair the right of the College to exercise its own discretion on all of the following matters, whatever may be the effect upon employment, when in its sole discretion it may determine it advisable to do any or all of the following:

   a) adopt work rules

-  a) to manage the College
+  b) to manage the College

-  a) terminate employment of employees under this Agreement, provided that the termination is for just cause
+  c) terminate employment of employees under this Agreement, provided that the termination is for just cause

-  a) schedule work
+  d) schedule work

-  a) to decide how to provide dining services to Grinnell College students
+  e) to decide how to provide dining services to Grinnell College students

-  a) to determine schedules
+  f) to determine schedules

-  a) to maintain order and efficiency in its plants and operations
+  g) to maintain order and efficiency in its plants and operations

-  a) to hire, layoff, assign, transfer and promote employees
+  h) to hire, layoff, assign, transfer and promote employees

-  a) to determine the qualifications of employees
+  i) to determine the qualifications of employees

-  a) to determine and re-determine job content
+  j) to determine and re-determine job content

 ## ARTICLE III: Union Security